 Those who are feeling more energetic can try the 800 metre Coal Creek Walk, which is a slightly steeper walk.

-Animal Encounters at the Ipswich Nature Centre
+See the animals at the Ipswich Nature Centre

 Home to a range of cute and furry Australian animals, the Ipswich Nature Centre is the perfect place to meet wallabies, bilbies, dingoes, quolls and more.